A guide to prekindergarten in Albany

 On the lottery application, you

-will be asked to select your first, second and third
+will be asked to select your first, second, third and fourth

 priority when determining where your child will be enrolled: